 For the indigenous to be able to embark on this beautiful planet-wide journey, a personal journey of “self development and awareness” is at hand first.
 What do YOU choose to live like, as an individual?
 What is YOUR path of choice?
 Love or fear?
 Love or hate?
 Love or the past?
 Love or separation?
 Your choices determines your Now.
 Your Now is your future.
 It shapes the future of your generations.

 Once well under way on your journey, the steps on the “larger journey” become clear and more information will be disclosed by your guides.
-As the Great Spirit learns us through the immortal stories and legends: once the pupil is ready, the appropriate teachers will appear.
+As Great Spirit learns us through the immortal stories and legends: once the pupil is ready, the appropriate teachers will appear.

 The Native American connection

 Before Mepi became Grandmother in the tribe of universal spirits in the 1600’s, she traveled over 8000 miles (~13000 km) with what from the start was a small group of people.
 She was born in a small village in what now is called Ukraine (Europe).
 The villagers recognized early on that this little girl (age 6) had a “larger purpose” in life.
 They let her go to see the world and find her purpose.
 Accompanied by her brother Matumba and a team of other villagers, this group of about 16 traveled east for a few years and crossed the Bering Strait into Alaska.
-From there, the journey went further east and then south to end in the area which is now called Death Valley and Valley of Fire (Nevada, US).
+From there, the journey went further east and then south to end in the area which is now called Death Valley and Valley of Fire (California and Nevada, US).
 Most of today’s elder still remember the stories that an important tribe came from Alaska and spread all over the American territories.

 By the time they reached Death Valley the group had grown substantially (200+).
 Lots of people from different villages and tribes along the journey joined them, attracted by the tribe’s way of living and the healing powers of Mepi.